yen213/pokemtracker/README.md

 Below is a list of these requirements in a easy to parse way.
 ### Standard user
 - As a standard user I should be able to see a list of Pokemon introduced in Pokemon Scarlet/Violet (103 in total)
-- As a standard user I should be able to filter the list by typing in the Pokemon's Name or Pokedex number
+- As a standard user I should be able to filter the list by typing in the Pokemon's name or Pokedex number
 - As a standard user I should be able to filter the list by selecting the Pokemon's Type 1 or Type 2
 - As a standard user I should be able to toggle a Pokemon's status as caught/uncaught
 - As a standard user I should be able to see a count how many Pokemon I have as a number and a percent